taranguiz/taranguiz.github.io/research.md

 - Aránguiz‐Rago, T. F., Duvall, A. R., Tucker, G. E., & Campforts, B. (2025).
 Climate oscillation and fault slip rate control sediment aggradation and channel morphology along strike‐slip faults.
 Geophysical Research Letters, 52, e2025GL118146.
 [10.1029/2025GL118146](https://doi.org/10.1029/2025GL118146)

 - Divide migration persists across detachment to transport-limited conditions in strike-slip landscape models.
-Aránguiz-Rago, T., Duvall, A. (in prep).
+Aránguiz-Rago, T., Duvall, A., Morgan, P. (in prep).

 **Fault-driven exhumation in Chilean Coastal Cordillera**

 - Aránguiz-Rago, T., Duvall, A., Huntington, K. Cenozoic Fault-Driven Exhumation in the Hyperarid Atacama: Evidence from Low Temperature Thermochronology in the Coastal Cordillera.
-(In revision, Tectonics).
+(In Review, Tectonics).

 **Paleoclimate and paleoseismological activity in the hyper-arid core of the Atacama Desert**

 - Aránguiz-Rago, T., Estay, J., Gray.
 H. Duvall, A. Holocene evidence of co-seismic deformation of the Salar Grande Fault using IRSL dating of alluvial deposits.
-(In prep).
+(In Prep).